Temporal Contrastive Learning through implicit non-equilibrium memory: Discussion

 \section{Discussion}

-Backpropagation is a powerful way of training neural networks using GPUs but training based on local rules ---- where synaptic connections are updated --- offer the possibility of distributed training in physical and biological systems through naturally occurring processes.
+Backpropagation is a powerful way of training neural networks using GPUs.
+Training based on local rules -- where synaptic connections are updated based on states of neighboring neurons -- offer the possibility of distributed training in physical and biological systems through naturally occurring processes.
 However, one powerful local learning framework, contrastive learning, seemingly requires several complexities; naively, contrastive learning requires a memory of `free' and `clamped' states seen over time and/or requires the learning system to be globally switched between Hebbian and anti-Hebbian learning modes over time.
-Here, we showed that such complexities are alleviated by exploiting non-equilibrium memory implicit in the update dynamics at each synapse that is found in many physical and biological systems.
+Here, we showed that such complexities are alleviated by exploiting non-equilibrium memory \emph{implicit} in the integral feedback update dynamics at each synapse that is found in many physical and biological systems.

-Our approach of implicit memory offers several conceptual and practical advantages.
-To start, this approach does more with less.
-A single operation --- Hebbian weight update based on a feedback-controlled synaptic current --- effectively stores memory of free and clamped states, retrieves that information, computes the difference and updates synaptic weights.
+Our Temporal Contrastive Learning approach offers several conceptual and practical advantages.
+In comparison to backpropagation, it provides a learning algorithm in hardware where no central processor is available.
+In comparison to other local learning algorithms, which may still require some digital components, our approach offers several advantages.
+To start, TCL does more with less.
+A single analog operation --- Hebbian weight update based on an integral feedback-controlled synaptic current --- effectively stores memory of free and clamped states, retrieves that information, computes the difference, and updates synaptic weights.
+No explicit memory element is needed.
 Further, since integral feedback occurs naturally in a range of systems\cite{alon2019introduction,doyle2013feedback} and we exploit a failure mode inherent to integral feedback, our approach can be seen as an example of the non-modular `hardware is the software' philosophy\cite{laydevant2023hardware} that provides more robust and compact solutions.
-Our framework has several limitations quantified by speed-accuracy and speed-energy tradeoffs derived here.
-Slower training protocols in systems with higher dissipation lead to better approximations of true gradient descent on the loss function.
-However, we note that \emph{not} performing true gradient descent are known to provide inductive biases with generalization benefits in other contexts\cite{hardt2016train,feng2021inverse}; we leave such an exploration to future work.